Otis Skinner

-Otis Skinner (June 28, 1858 – January 4, 1942) was an American stage actor active during the late nineteenth and early twentieth centuries.
+Otis A. Skinner (June 28, 1858 – January 4, 1942) was an American stage actor active during the late 19th and early 20th centuries.

-Early life
+Early life and education

-Otis A. Skinner was born on June 28, 1858, in Cambridge, Massachusetts the middle of three boys raised by Charles and Cornelia Skinner.
+Skinner was born in Cambridge, Massachusetts, on June 28, 1858, the middle of three boys raised by Charles and Cornelia Skinner.
 He was later brought up in Hartford, Connecticut where Charles Skinner served as a Universalist minister.
 His older brother, Charles Montgomery Skinner, became a noted journalist and critic in New York, while his younger brother William was an artist.

 Skinner was educated in Hartford with an eye towards a career in commerce but a visit to the theater left him stage-struck.
 He secured his father's blessing for a theatrical career, and his father not only approved but also obtained from P. T. Barnum an introduction to William Pleater Davidge.
 Davidge employed him at eight dollars a week, and Skinner's career was launched.
 In the latter half of the 1870s, he played various bit roles in stock companies, and alongside stars such as John Edward McCullough.
-He built up his repertoire for several years in New York and Boston, including three years with Lawrence Barrett.
+He built up his repertoire for several years in New York City and Boston, including three years with Lawrence Barrett.